randomdrake/nasa-apod-desktop/README.md

 License:
 =====
 Open-source and free for use.

+Unfortunately, I don't have time to update this script at the moment.
+This software is currently as-is and I would definitely recommend checking out some of the various forks for updates or fixes.

 >Copyright (c) 2012 David Drake
 >
 >Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at